artefactual/archivematica-docs/admin-manual/installation/installation.rst

 * Install devtools

-Archivematica devtools is a set of utilities that was built by developers While working on Archivematica.
+Archivematica devtools is a set of utilities that was built by developers while working on Archivematica.
 Devtools includes helper scripts that make it easier to perform certain maintenance tasks.
 One of those tools is used to rebuild the Transfer index in Elasticsearch, which is used by the different backlog